COVID-19 Protocols & FAQs

 What is the current situation in Israel?

-As of the end of July, public offices, cultural venues, and nature sites are almost fully reopened and limits on large gatherings partially lifted.
-From the first diagnosed case of COVID-19 in Israel on February 21, 2020, the government quickly implemented strategies to proactively and aggressively prevent the spread of the virus.
-The government continues to monitor the spread of Corona and will reinstate restrictions if necessary.
+As of the end of July, public offices and nature sites are almost fully reopened although limits on large gatherings are still in place.
+From the first diagnosed case of COVID-19 in Israel on February 21, 2020, the government quickly implemented strategies to prevent the spread of the virus.
+While the country has had upticks in cases over the summer, the government continues to monitor the spread of Corona and reinstates restrictions as necessary.

 Will the students need to quarantine upon arrival?